erik-megarad/Aeris/README.md

 - **Works with Any Framework**: Compatible with AI agent frameworks like Microsoft Autogen, LlamaIndex Workflows, LangChain, agent-protocol, and others.
 - **Detailed Task Logs**: Keeps track of everything—inputs, outputs, tools used, and metadata—so your agents know what’s worked (and what hasn’t).
-- **Semantic Search**: Store and search tasks using vector embeddings, powered by PostgreSQL and `pgvector`.
+- **Semantic Search**: Store and search tasks using vector embeddings using `pgvector`.
+Note: Other vector databases may be supported in the future.
+Currently `pgvector` is good enough and doesn't require an additional dependency.
 - **Powerful Queries**: Use GraphQL to dig into your data with flexible, graph-based queries.
 - **Tool Database**: Track the effectiveness of tools to ensure the right tool is being used for the task.